Callot Soeurs: Growth and peak

 In 1900, they were featured at the Paris World's Fair.
 That year, they had a staff of two hundred and did two million francs in sales.
 By 1901, they had tripled their workforce and doubled their sales.

 Callot Soeurs's day dresses were well received at the 1915 Universal Exhibition in San Francisco.
 In 1916, Henri Bendel was the largest buyer of Callot Soeurs in New York City.
 That same year, American Vogue dubbed the sisters the Three Fates, and declared them "foremost among the powers that rule the destinies of a woman's life and increase the income of France."

 During World War I, American support was vital to the continued success of Callot Soeurs.
 While European sales fell, American buyers would order between 300 and 800 pieces every July.
 In response to the proliferation of knockoffs in the 1910s and 1920s, Callot Soeurs regularly placed advertisements in The New York Times listing the official retailers of their designs.

 In 1919, Callot Soeurs moved to larger premises at 9-11 Avenue Matignon.

 In 1920, Marthe Callot Bertrand suddenly died and the widowed Regina Callot Tennyson-Chantrell retired to care for her son.
 Marie Callot Gerber single-handedly ran the house for the next seven years.

 In the 1920s, Callot Soeurs established branches in Nice, Biarritz, Buenos Aires, and London.
 A January 1922 article in Ladies' Home Journal claimed that "Callot probably has more rich clients than any other establishment in the world.
 They come from South America, from South Africa, and as far east as Japan."

 In 1926, the American designer Elizabeth Hawes, while working in Paris, regularly wore Callot Soeurs.
-Hawes insisted that people should wear what they personally liked, not what was considered fashionable, and although some American buyers at that time considering Callot Soeurs' dresses out of date and unfashionable, she happily wore their "simple clothes with wonderful embroidery" that lasted her for several years.
+Hawes insisted that people should wear what they personally liked, not what was considered fashionable, and although some American buyers at that time considered Callot Soeurs' dresses out of date and unfashionable, she happily wore their "simple clothes with wonderful embroidery" that lasted her for several years.

 Callot Soeurs's greatest American supporter was Rita de Acosta Lydig who ordered dozens of dresses at a time.
 According to her sister Mercedes de Acosta, "Rita designed most of her own clothes and they were made for her by Callot Soeurs."
 Supposedly, Rita was such a fashion plate that when she learned her husband was having an affair with a poorly dressed woman, she sent the mistress to Callot Soeurs for new clothing.
 Rita wore a silver Callot Soeurs dress when she posed for Giovanni Boldini in 1911.